TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/adding-gateways/_index.md

 Some gateways, like [The Things Indoor Gateway]({{< ref "gateways/thethingsindoorgateway" >}}), have special instructions for claiming.
 Look for your gateway in the left hand menu for specific instructions, as this guide does not apply to those gateways.
 {{</ note >}}

+Adding gateways using the Console or the CLI is usually most convenient, so those methods are extensively explained in this section.
+However, it is also possible to add gateways [using the API]({{< ref "/getting-started/api#register-a-gateway" >}}).

 {{< tabs/container "Console" "CLI" >}}

 {{< tabs/tab "Console" >}}